 - Pupils with EAL should be supported in order to enable access to a broad, balanced and relevant curriculum.
-English is best learnt through the curriculum and EAL pupils should be encouraged to play a full part in class activities. - The school environment, both in and outside the classroom, should promote language development. - The International Student Program (ISP) should promote language development. - The school structures and overall ethos should help pupils with EAL integrate into the school, thrive in a culture which may be new to them, and appreciate their own cultural uniqueness. - Bilingualism and multiculturalism are assets that should be actively supported and celebrated.
+English is best learnt through the curriculum and EAL pupils should be encouraged to play a full part in class activities. - The school environment, both in and outside the classroom, should promote language development. - The school structures and overall ethos should help pupils with EAL integrate into the school, thrive in a culture which may be new to them, and appreciate their own cultural uniqueness. - Bilingualism and multiculturalism are assets that should be actively supported and celebrated.